da1nerd/qmk_firmware/keyboards/ferris/keymaps/da1nerd/readme.md

 How do I flash the keyboard?
 ------------------------------------

+> Note: you'll need to run the following commands from inside the qmk_firmware directory.

 Both halves of the keyboard need to be flash separately.
 First plug the left side of the keyboard into the computer and run the following command:

 ```sh